 - Decide which lesson you want to view.
 You may select the unit title, which will take you to the Lesson Preview, or you may directly select a specific lesson in the unit. for this guide we have selected Speed and Velocity.

 - Scores: This page contains the records of your students' quizzes and assessment tests, with the oldest tests shown first.
-Any time one of your students takes a Pre, Post, or Practice test,or an overall Assesment test, their score will show up on this page.
+Any time one of your students takes a Pre, Post, or Practice test you take, or overall Assesment test, their score will show up on this page.

-- Students: Here is where you link your account to your students, or add new students.
+- Students: Here is where you link your account to your students.

 - Test Prep: The test prep menu.
 Each page accessed from this menu gives a table mapping eTAP lessons to topics covered by major standardized tests like the GED, ASVAB, SAT and more.

 - Sign out.
 This signs you out of eTAP.
-To record your time of use, you will need to sign out every time you are finished using the program.
+To record your time of use, you will need to sign out every time you are done using the program.

 Managing Your Students